rollbar/rollbar-gem/README.md

     $ rails generate rollbar YOUR_ROLLBAR_PROJECT_ACCESS_TOKEN

-That will create the file `config/initializers/rollbar.rb`, which holds the configuration values (currently just your access token) and is all you need to use Rollbar with Rails.
+That will create the file `config/initializers/rollbar.rb`, which holds the configuration values (currently just your access token).

+If you want to store your access token outside of your repo, run the same command without arguments:

+    $ rails generate rollbar

+Then, create an environment variable `ROLLBAR_ACCESS_TOKEN` and set it to your server-side access token.

+    $ export ROLLBAR_ACCESS_TOKEN=YOUR_ROLLBAR_PROJECT_ACCESS_TOKEN

+or

+    $ heroku config:add ROLLBAR_ACCESS_TOKEN=YOUR_ROLLBAR_PROJECT_ACCESS_TOKEN

+if you are using Heroku.

+That's all you need to use Rollbar with Rails.

 To confirm that it worked, run: